 - Board papers and agenda items are to be circulated at least five (5) days prior to the meeting.

-- The minutes of Board meetings shall be prepared within fourteen (14) days following a Board meeting.
-The draft minutes shall be circulated together with the Board papers at the following Board meeting.
+- The draft minutes shall be circulated together with the Board papers at the following Board meeting.
 If one or more Directors request their opinion to be noted, the Company Secretary shall comply with the request.

 - Access to Information and Independent Professional Advice